matheudev/anihub/README.md

 - `static/`: Folder containing all static files, such as CSS, JavaScript, and images.
 - `templates/`: Folder containing all the HTML templates.
 - `users/`: Django app for authentication and profile management.
-- `favicon.ico`: Favicon for the website.
 - `manage.py`: Main management script for Django.
 - `README.md`: Documentation of the project.
 - `requirements.txt`: List of Python packages needed to run the application.

 How to Run
 ----------
+1. Install PostgreSQL on your local machine if you haven't already.
+You can follow the instructions for your operating system here: [PostgreSQL installation](https://www.postgresql.org/download/)
+2. Create a PostgreSQL user and database for your project.
+You can do this using the `psql` command-line interface or a GUI tool like [pgAdmin](https://www.pgadmin.org/).
+3. Create a `.env` file in your Django project's root directory (same level as `manage.py`).
+Update the values for the PostgreSQL connection and email credentials.
+For email, follow this guide on [how to set up an App Password for Gmail](https://support.google.com/accounts/answer/185833).
-1. Install the required packages using `pip install -r requirements.txt`.
+4. Install the required packages using `pip install -r requirements.txt`.
-2. Run `python manage.py makemigrations` and `python manage.py migrate` to set up the database.
+5. Run `python manage.py makemigrations` and `python manage.py migrate` to set up the database.
-3. Run `python manage.py runserver` to start the development server.
+6. Run `python manage.py runserver` to start the development server.
-4. Access the application via your web browser at `http://127.0.0.1:8000/`.
+7. Access the application via your web browser at `http://127.0.0.1:8000/`.

 Acknowledgements
 ----------------